clutterstack/blender-rig-mirror/_posts/2016-04-07-floating-point-comparison.md

 ---
 layout: post
-title: "A rookie mistake comparing floating-point numbers"
+title: "Finding bones at the centre of the rig: a rookie mistake comparing floating-point numbers"
 ---

 It appears that the builtin Blender armature symmetrize operation `bpy.ops.armature.symmetrize()` does most of what I wanted to do, so I started a new git branch replacing bits of my own code with that.
 The builtin mirrors constraints, including IK constraints, very well.
 It means a lot less code than I expected to have to write.